Kit Availability Update - April 2014

 The RA/DEC Cable Kits will remain in production as long as there is still a

-production until a minimum of 10 orders are in hand.
+cheap) and I will have more made once I have a minimum of 10 orders in hand.
 That might mean a

 Mount Control Kits (Kit # 1

 and Kit # 2) - Plenty still available.

 Celestron's CGE Mount is a great mount but it, like

 any other mount that is affordable for the average guy, it does have some